zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 2. Select the **Perform** tab.
 3. Review the step contents and update the variables that are marked by a red asterisk based on your mainframe environment.

-   On the components page of **Define the main variables** sub-step select the components that you wish to enable.
+   On the components page of **Define the main variables** sub-step, select the components that you wish to enable.

     ![Enabling components](../images/zosmf/workflow-componentsVariables.png)

    :::note
-   All the components that you enabled need to be configured in the next sub-steps of **Define variables** step.
+   Ensire that all components that you enabled are  configured in the sub-steps presented in the **Define variables** step.
-   The sub-steps for configuring components will be in the Ready state, and all the rest in the Skipped state.
+   The sub-steps for configuring components will be in the Ready state, and the remainder of components in the Skipped state.
    :::

 4. Select **Next**.